 Our clientele includes women, men, and children living with HIV who may be dealing with addiction, mental health issues, homelessness and incarceration.
 We support a diverse population including members of the LGBTQ, ACB (African, Caribbean, and Black), and Indigenous communities as well as newcomers to Canada.

-Housing is a foundational requirement for the health and well-being of people living with and impacted by HIV.
+Housing is a foundational requirement for the health and well-being of people living with HIV.
 Bruce House clients benefit from increased housing stability, increased physical and emotional wellness, increased access to resources, decrease in isolation, and the peace of mind that comes from knowing a support network exists for them in times of need.

 Since opening its doors in 1988, through the generous support of local individuals and organizations, Bruce House has been delivering a ‘housing-first’ approach for people in our community living with HIV.